 Sometimes lenders will request this, but you can now upload your files directly to the company and let the lender grab a "read-only" view of your bank statements.
 This will allow the lender to see your income, expenditure and whether or not you will be able to afford to pay back the loan.
 Lenders may still need to verify this by calling your employer.

-What can I use my fast cash loan for?
+What can I use my online fast cash loan for?

 I can't afford this month's repayment, what are my options?